dialoguetoolkit/chattoolOLD/index.md

 ## Manipulating the interaction

+The real strength of this toolkit is in manipulating the interaction.
+Since all turns are relayed through the server, the server can identify and transform participants' contributions.
 Possible kinds of experimental intervention include:

 * **Conceptual & linguistic coordination**

-  * Manipulation of lexical, syntactic and semantic constituents (e.g. by inserting "spoof" clarification requests into the  interaction that target a specific element - see image to the right).
+  * Manipulation of lexical, syntactic and semantic constituents (e.g. by inserting "spoof" clarification requests into the  interaction that target a specific element - see image below).
   * Manipulation of the specificity of referring expressions.
   * Manipulation of priming & levels of alignment.

 * **Procedural coordination**

   * Manipulation of the timing and sequencing of turns.

 * **Group-membership and identity:**

   * Manipulation of participatory status (e.g overhearer vs. bystander).